anastasiaclark/GEP662_Spring2018/installations.md

 <img src='https://github.com/anastasiaclark/GEP662_Spring2018/blob/master/img/step3.png' width="40%">

-I you are on Windows, you window will look slightly different.
+If you are on Windows, you window will look slightly different.
 Choose **Just Me** as your *Install For* option, accept default installation folder, and check both boxes in the *Advanced options*.
 Click **Install** and wait for the installation to be complete.

 Anaconda's distribution of Python comes with lots of usefull packages, but we will need to install a few more to enable our work with spatial data.
 Anaconda also comes with its own package manager, [conda](https://conda.io/docs/user-guide/concepts.html#conda-packages), which makes packages handling very easy.